GMadorell/cookiecutter-latex-markdown/readme.md

 ## Features ##

+### Pandoc Markdown Dialect ###
+Pandoc is used to transform Markdown to Tex.
+This means that we get access to the Pandoc Markdown dialect, which has a lot more things than the basic one created by John Gruber’s.
+We have access to:

+* Tables
+* Headers with identifiers.
+* Fenced blocks.
+* Line blocks.
+* Horitzontal rules.

+And more things.
+Check [the pandoc docs](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html) for more information.

 ### Code snippets ###
 Simply use the line `#!language` wherever you need, inside of a indented block.
 For example, for writing some python code, just write the following in the .md file: